dmytro108/DevOps_portfolio_1/README.md

 ssh ec2-user@<server_ip>
 ```
 ### Web App
-The web application utilizes publick free [API](http://weatherapi.com) from weatherapi.com.
+The web application utilizes public free [API](http://weatherapi.com) from weatherapi.com.
 It displays current weather report in some Europian capitals.
 The applicatin is written in JavaScript and runs in browser.
 See HTML and JS sources in [src](/src) folder.
 The NGINX configuration file is placed in [nginx](/nginx) folder.
 It is a */etc/nginx/config.d/* including config file.
 Web application is accessable by URL like:
 ```
 http://<server_addr>/weather
 ```